Daventry Academy

 Daventry Academy was a dissenting academy, that is, a school or college set up by English Dissenters.
-It moved to many locations, but was most associated with Daventry, where its most famous pupil was Joseph Priestley.
+It moved to many locations, but was most associated with Daventry, West Northamptonshire, where its most famous pupil was Joseph Priestley.
 It had a high reputation, and in time it was amalgamated into New College London.

 History

 An academy was started in Kibworth around 1715, and moved at some point to Market Harborough, where Philip Doddridge was chosen as its principal.
 The academy moved to Northampton in 1729.
 Doddridge was frequently travelling and it was his wife Mercy Doddridge who looked after the school's finances.
-She corresponded her her husband but she sacked an employee on her own authority.
+She corresponded with her husband but she sacked an employee on her own authority.
 The academy had at its largest seven employees to look after sixty-three students.

 The academy attracted the support of the Coward Trust, funded through the philanthropy of William Coward (died 1738), a London merchant who used his money to train ministers for the "protestant dissenters".
 After the death of Doddridge in 1751, his wife tidied up his affairs and the trustees took over the academy.
 In 1752 the academy was moved to Daventry, back to Northampton, then to Wymondley, and finally in 1833 to London.